leozide/leocad/branches/leocad-0.75/README.txt

   binaries.
 If you decide to compile it yourself you will also need to download the Pieces Library separately, extract it to any directory of your choice and point the LEOCAD_LIB environment variable to it.
-More information is available at http://www.leocad.org/linux.htm
+More information is available at http://www.leocad.org

-New users can follow the tutorial at http://www.leocad.org/tutorial/ to learn how to use LeoCAD.
+New users should take a look at the online tutorial located at http://www.leocad.org/trac/wiki/BasicTutorial/ to learn how to use LeoCAD.

 Online Resources